CHATTANOOGA HOUSE OF PRAYER - TIMELINE

 In addition to taking prayer walks at locations where increased prayer efforts were needed, the Chattanooga House of Prayer began to offer and host prayer retreats.

-By 2015 we had several citywide initiatives underway: The Chattanooga House of Prayer started giving our first prayer seminars to equip the local church for prayer not only at our facilities, but also on location at churches around town.
-With the help of others, we began organizing Pray Chattanooga—a collaborative effort of churches to transform Chattanooga through visible unified prayer and service.
-In 2016 we celebrated our 5 year anniversary, held a prayer meeting with over 800 in attendance, and began plans for a move of our facilities to the Red Bank area.
-Pray Chattanooga is in the process of becoming more grassroots driven.
+By 2015 there were serveral citywide initiatives underway: the Chattanooga House of Prayer started giving their first prayer seminars to equip the local church for prayer not only at our facilities, but also on location at churches around town.
+With the help of others, the initiative Pray Chattanooga, a collaborative effort of churches to transform Chattanooga through visible unified prayer and service, was formed.
+In 2016, Pray Chattanooga held a prayer meeting with over 800 in attendance, and began plans for a move of our facilities to the Red Bank area.

 At the end of 2016, the Chattanooga House of Prayer launched the creative initiative, The Union.
 The Union is a ministry that gathers Chattanooga’s diverse worship arts community together to collaborate and write/produce art together to bless the entire city.
 The Union began to grow steadily through writing and producing more music.
 The Union offered a point of connection for creatives in Chattanooga to be seen, known, and celebrated.

 Throughout 2017, the Chattanooga Houes of Prayer settled into their new facilities and continued having success with prayer retreats and trainings.
 In 2018, the Chattanooga House of Prayer launched Rhythms Chattanooga - the spiritual formation ministry.
 This component of the Chattanooga House of Prayer is dedicated to seeking the well-being of the city through encouraging, promoting, and cultivating healthy spiritual practices (rhythms).
 This is done primarily in the context of retreats, trainings, and spiritual direction.